What is the math placement exam?

 How will I get my results?

-Your results will be emailed to your WCU student account within a week of completing the exam.
+Your results and a list of eligible mathematics courses will be emailed to your WCU student account within a week of completing the exam.

 What if I don’t like my score on the math placement exam?

 This can often be a shock to students, especially for those who have done very well in mathematics in high school.
-If this happens, you may retake the exam once after completing some targeted review.
+If your score is below the minimum required for your major, you will be placed in a developmental (not for credit) mathematics course.
+If you feel you can improve your score, you may retake the exam ONCE after completing some targeting review.
 Contact Susan Turner at the mathematics department (

 ) for more information.